aaronparker/nerdio-actions/scripts/README.md

 Scripts here will uninstall target applications.
 Run on gold images or target session hosts when users are not signed in, as applications will be forcibly uninstalled.

-Where supported, uninstall commands will save uninstall logs to `$env:ProgramData\Evergreen\Logs`.
+Where supported, uninstall commands will save uninstall logs to `$Env:ProgramData\Evergreen\Logs`.